irrdnet/irrd/docs/admins/configuration.rst

 Configuration
 =============

-IRRd reads its configuration from a YAML file, in a specified location.
+IRRd reads its configuration from a YAML file in a specified location.
 Many configuration options can be changed without restarting IRRd, but not all.

+.. contents:: :backlinks: none

 Example configuration file
 --------------------------